JuliaHEP/JuliaHEP-2023/julia-intro/docs/exercises/juliafunctions.md

 x and y can just be ranges as before (lets go from -3 to 3 in both directions to get a good view).

 z will need to be a function that maps (x,y) back to complex values, calls F and then calls abs on that.
-We'll write this as an anonymous function, although you could also
+We should write this as an anonymous function.

 * make the appropriate contour plot of F